-I take a break from putting the final touches to my capstone project for IE’s Master in Visual and Digital Media to look at my hands.
+I take a break from putting the final touches to my capstone project for HST’s Master in Visual & Digital Media to look at my hands.
 They’re bruised and scarred, sporting three nasty calluses that are doing their best to form scabs in the clammy summer heat.
 Looking at them makes me swell up with pride.

 Since October, my final project has been developing a creative communications campaign for Culturas Unidas.
 This NGO supports immigrant families and promotes multiculturalism in Lavapiés, a neighborhood that many immigrants in Madrid call home.
 As soon as my classmates and I got to know our client, we decided that we wanted to take a guerrilla marketing approach.
 A few months later, we were literally swinging pickaxes to break concrete on the sidewalks of Madrid.